 - Going Out

 Salt Lake seems to be consumer heaven.
 If you’re lucky enough to find a garage sale, stop and look.
 There’s usually some great stuff to be had.
 There are lots of garage sales happening all the time, but I’ve not found any good online resource that lists them.
 I have, on the other hand, found a whole bunch just by walking around nice residential neighbourhoods like the Avenues on weekends.
-But here are some fixed places with great stuff for sale.
+But here are some fixed places (known as “markets” and “stores”) with some great stuff for sale.

 Address: 414 300 S